robert-westenberger/knowledgebase/web-development/frontend/javascript/event-loop.md

 ## Several runtimes communicating together
 A web worker or a cross-origin `iframe` has its own stack, heap, and message queue.
 Two runtimes can only communicate through `postMessage` method.

+## Never Blocking
+Handling I/O is typically performed via events and callbacks, so when the applicaiton is waiting for an `XHR` to return, it can still process other things.

+Exceptions to this are things like `alert` or synchronous XHR.